nshkrdotcom/perimeter/docs/PERIMETER_gem_0003.md

 end
 ```

-This is a powerful way to test your boundaries.
+This is a powerful way to test your perimeters.
 You don't need to mock anything; you are directly testing the contract enforcement that will happen in production.

 ## 3. Testing with Different Enforcement Levels